ADGRD2

-Probable G-protein coupled receptor 144 is a protein that in humans is encoded by the GPR144 gene.
-This gene encodes a member of the adhesion-GPCR family of receptors.
+Adhesion G protein-coupled receptor D2 is a protein that in humans is encoded by the ADGRD2 gene (previously GPR144).
+The ADGRD2 protein is an orphan receptor which is a member of the adhesion-GPCR family of receptors.
 Family members are characterised by an extended extracellular region with a variable number of protein domains coupled to a TM7 domain via a domain known as the GPCR-Autoproteolysis INducing (GAIN) domain.